johnalison/obsidian-notes/Output/ProgressReports/ProgressReport 30 August 2024.md

 # Semi-supervised Stats Project
-Soheun has been very productive and we a couple of promissing ides: importance of latent space / smearing in context of imperfect background model / clustering.
+Soheun has been very productive and we a couple of promising ides: importance of latent space / smearing in context of imperfect background model / clustering.
 Seems like we are not getting closure without a signal, this is being followed up on now.
 The other big questions are 1) how will this compare to the other data-driven anomaly detection schemes 2) how can we interpret a null result.  (eg: how to interpret the smearing)

 # SOS
 Out of touch here.
 Need to chat with Wes about big picture next steps.